signalapp/Signal-Desktop/CONTRIBUTING.md

 information.

 ## Chrome profiles

 Don't have any friends to help you test the extension?
-Make a couple of chrome profiles.
-Each one will need its own google account and google voice number.
+Make a couple of Chrome profiles.
+Each one will need its own Google account and Google Voice number.
 Each one will have to repeat the setup process documented above, including re-accepting the staging server cert under each profile.
 This is a tedious process, but once you are done you will be able to send messages back and forth